Desformylflustrabromine: Bioactivity

 Desformylflustrabromine has also been found to be a positive allosteric modulator for the α2β2 subtype of neuronal nicotinic acetylcholine receptor.
 Additionally it relieves the inhibition of both α2β2 and α4β2 nicotinic acetylcholine receptors by β-Amyloid (1–42) Peptide.
 Thus desformylflustrabromine can potentially be used in the treatment of Alzheimer's disease.
 Many of the analogues and derivatives of dFBr are reported to have a potentiating effect on the α4β2 receptors.

-Modulation of nicotonic acetylcholine receptor function by desformylflustrabromine has also been found to produce analgesic and anti-allodynic effects in animal models, which could potentially make it of interest for the treatment of neuropathic pain.
+Modulation of nicotinic acetylcholine receptor function by desformylflustrabromine has also been found to produce analgesic and anti-allodynic effects in animal models, which could potentially make it of interest for the treatment of neuropathic pain.
 Anti-addictive and pro-cognitive actions have also been demonstrated.
 Furthermore, limited experimental data suggests a potential use in treating the compulsive behaviors seen in OCD.